contao/docs/docs/dev/_index.md

 ### People

 Sometimes it's helpful if you know the people involved in Contao development.
-Of course, as an Open Source project it is what people make it, so please, [contribute][3]!
+As an Open Source project it is what people make it, so please, [contribute][3]!

 In any case, the current core team members consist of (in alphabetical order)